 Perhaps politics can be identified as the area to which many freemasons contributed as freemasons rose to the posts of Presidents and Prime Ministers in several countries.

-Several kings and regents along with other members of aristocracy in several countries were also masons.
+Several kings and reagents along with other members of the aristocracy in several countries were also masons.
 Political figures associated with freemasonry included visionaries and luminaries such as:

 - Benjamin Franklin,

 - William Churchill,

 - Simon Bolivar,